A world-class institute of changemakers in the deaf and signing community.

 (click here for the flyer)

 Got science on the brain?
 Do you like chemistry?
 Marine biology?
-Want to learn more about technology and communications engineering?
+Want to try different branches of science?
 Then join our deaf and hard of hearing Gallaudet science and technology professors this summer for our Bison Brainiacs camp!

 Here's what you will be doing: